Careers and Work Experience

 New Students Day You will receive subject related information about progression within each subject.

 Once at College students are supported and encouraged to consider their career options.
 There is extensive support from an experienced, professional Careers team.
-In accordance with the DfE Guidance for Further Education and Sixth Form Colleges (February 2018) we are committed to using the 8 Gatsby Benchmarks to develop and improve our careers provision by 2020.
+In accordance with the DfE Guidance for Further Education and Sixth Form Colleges (October 2018) we are committed to using the 8 Gatsby Benchmarks to develop and improve our careers provision.
 An overview of the Careers Programme can be found here.

 Both the Careers Programme and the Tutorial programme are reviewed annually.

-Donna-Marie Jansen, Vice-Principal is the designated Careers Leader at Varndean College and she can be contacted by email at email@example.com
+Lisa Watkin-Stevens, Vice-Principal is the designated Careers Leader at Varndean College and she can be contacted by email email@example.com.

 The College has developed excellent links with local businesses and organisations and students have experienced placements in a wide range of settings including education, media, engineering, finance and many more.